-There's nothing more frustrating than shiping a delicate glass ornament to a loved one and having it arrive in pieces.
-You can, however, help to ensure that this does not happen by packing the item properly prior to shipping.
-Shipping companies will offer to pack your glass ornament for you, but their materials are often expensive and unnecessary.
-These simple steps will help ensure that your glass ornament gets to its destination in its original condition.
+There's nothing more frustrating than sending a delicate glass ornament to a loved one and having it arrive in pieces.
+You can, however, help to ensure that this does not happen by knowing how to ship glass Christmas ornaments safely.

 Things You'll Need